-The Supreme Court of Canada has held that the mandatory check off of union dues does not violate the Canadian Charter of Rights and Freedoms.
+In Lavigne v.
+OPSEU, the Supreme Court of Canada held that mandatory check off of union dues does not violate the Charter’s freedom of association guarantee.

 Mervyn Lavigne was a teacher at a community college who was required to pay dues to OPSEU under a mandatory check-off clause, pursuant to s.
 53 of the Colleges Collective Bargaining Act.

-Lavigne objected to some of the expenditures made by the union, such as contributions to the NDP and to disarmament campaigns.
-He challenged the mandatory dues check-off (also known as the Rand formula) as violating the guarantee of freedom of association under s.
-2(d) of the Charter .
+Lavigne objected to some of things the union spent money on, including contributions to the NDP and to disarmament campaigns.
+He challenged the mandatory dues check-off (also known as the Rand formula), arguing that it violated his freedom of association under s.
+2(d) of the Canadian Charter of Rights and Freedoms.

-On June 27, 1991, the Supreme Court dismissed the appeal.
+On June 27, 1991, the Supreme Court dismissed Lavigne’s appeal.
 The members of the Court were divided in their reasons for decision.

-Three judges held that Rand formula violated s.
+Three judges held that the Rand formula violated s.
 2(d) of the Charter.
 However, they held that the infringement was justified under s.
 1 of the Charter as a reasonable limit in a free and democratic society.
-In this regard, they held that the state’s objective in requiring payment of union dues was to enable unions to participate in the broader political, economic and social debates in society and to contribute to democracy in the workplace.
+In their view, the statute’s objective in requiring payment of union dues was to enable unions to participate in the broader political, economic and social debates in society and to contribute to democracy in the workplace.
 These objectives were compelling and were rationally connected to the requirement that all union members pay dues.
 An opting-out formula could seriously undermine a union’s financial base and the spirit of solidarity so important to the underpinnings of unionism.

 Four judges held that there had been no violation of s.
 2(d), and that, in any event, any violation would be saved under s.
 1 of the Charter.

-In the result, although three judges found a breach of the Charter, the Court unanimously held that mandatory dues check off was a reasonable limit on freedom of association in a free and democratic society.
+In the result, although three judges found a breach of the Charter, the Court unanimously held that the Rand Formula is constitutional and dismissed the appeal.

-The Canadian Labour Congress and the Ontario Federation of Labour intervened in support of OPSEU.
+Steven Barrett represented the Canadian Labour Congress and the Ontario Federation of Labour.